 The experiences during the first two years of life have the power to alter a child’s future.
 This window of opportunity is critical.
-There are several things that can be done to enhance a child’s chances for success –high quality education, motivating teachers, opportunities, access to good mental health services, etc.
+Several things can be done to enhance a child’s chances for success –high-quality education, motivating teachers, opportunities, access to good mental health services, etc.

 A parenting strategy is not going to define a kid’s future.
 But learning about your baby’s psychological development will help you improve your parenting skills.
 The key is to reach a higher audience so parents all over the world can engage in effective quality interactions.
 Media technology is an effective way to deliver information on a grand scale and greatly intervene in people’s lives.